park-bench/netcheck/README.md

 # Updates

 Updates may change configuration file options.
 If a configuration file already exists, check that it has all of the required options from the current example file.

-# Known Errors and Limitations

-* IPv6 is not supported.